Skip to content

 Emotional eating can look very different from person to person.

-Some people eat when they’re feeling down and reach for junk food.
-Others eat when they feel down and choose moderately healthy foods but eat too much of them.
 Some eat when they’re feeling good and want to reward themselves, either with foods that aren’t considered the healthiest or by making healthy choices but still overdoing it.
-So, long story short, the issue remains the same, even though the habits may vary.

 This is why it’s not possible to generalize the concept of “emotional eating.”